Damp Crawl Space

 Pest Infestation

-What Causes Crawl Space Moisture?
+What Causes a Damp Crawl Space?

-Soil Moisture
+Soil Moisture and Rising Groundwater

 Open Crawl Space Vents